Jason Day

-Jason Anthony Day (born 12 November 1987) is an Australian professional golfer.
-Day had early success as a professional, earning PGA Tour membership in his teens and winning an event in his third season, the HP Byron Nelson Championship.
-In 2015, Day recorded his breakout season, winning five events including the PGA Championship, a major championship, while ascending to #1 in the world.
-Day maintained exemplary play through 2016, winning three tournaments including The Players Championship and preserving his #1 ranking.
-Since that season, however, Day's play has been much more erratic and he ultimately fell outside of the top 100 in the world.
-In 2023, however, he recorded a comeback year, winning the AT&T Byron Nelson, the site of his first win, and returning to the world's top 20.
+Jason Anthony Day (born 12 November 1987) is an Australian professional golfer who plays on the PGA Tour, where he has won 13 times including the Players Championship in 2016 and the 2015 PGA Championship, his first major.
+He is a former world number 1 - having spent 51 weeks in that position.

 Early life

 Day was born in Beaudesert, Queensland.
 His father, Alvin, was Irish Australian, and his mother, Dening, migrated from the Philippines to Australia in the early 1980s.
 He has two siblings, Yanna and Kim.
 His father took him to Beaudesert Golf Club and enrolled him as a junior member just after his sixth birthday.
 He was allowed to play six holes a day as a junior.
 At the age of eight his family moved to Rockhampton, and during this period he began to win events in the surrounding districts.
 Alvin Day died of stomach cancer when Jason was 12.

-Day's mother sent him to Kooralbyn International School, which had a golf course attached.
+Day's mother sent him to Kooralbyn International School in the Gold Coast hinterland, which had a golf course attached.
 Later he went to Hills International College, where they have a golf academy, at the behest of his coach, Col Swatton, who had moved there when Kooralbyn school closed down.
 Day borrowed a book about Tiger Woods from his roommate, and it inspired him to improve his golf by practicing in the early morning, at lunch-time and in the evening.
 He used the book's reports of Woods' scores as his benchmark for improvement and as a reachable standard.
 His first big win was at the age of 13 in a 2000 Australian Masters junior event on the Gold Coast, where he won with scores of 87, 78, 76 and 76.